-The sigma-delta modulator runs at $\frac{1}{2}$ the MCLK frequency, which is effectively the sampling frequency.
-Therefore, the Nyquist frequency is $\frac{1}{4}$ the MCLK frequency.
+The Σ - Δ modulator runs at 1⁄2 the MCLK frequency, which is effectively the sampling frequency.
+Therefore, the Nyquist frequency is 1⁄4 the MCLK frequency.
 The digital filter, in association with the modulator, features the frequency response of a first order low-pass filter.
 The -3 dB point is close to the frequency of 1/channel conversion time.
 The roll-off is -20 dB/dec up to the Nyquist frequency.
 If chopping is enabled, the input signal is resampled by chopping.
 Therefore, the overall frequency response features notches close to the frequency of 1/channel conversion time.
-The roll-off solution is response features notches close to the frequency of 1/channel conversion time.
 The top envelope is again the ADC response of -20 dB/dec.